Peekskill riots

-The Peekskill riots took place at Cortlandt Manor, New York in 1949.
+The Peekskill riots took place at Cortlandt Manor, New York, United States, in 1949.
 The catalyst for the rioting was an announced concert by black singer Paul Robeson, who was well known for his strong pro-trade union stance, civil rights activism, communist affiliations, and anti-colonialism.
 The concert, organized as a benefit for the Civil Rights Congress, was scheduled to take place on August 27 in Lakeland Acres, just north of Peekskill.

 Paul Robeson's remarks in Paris, 1949

-Robeson had given three earlier concerts in Peekskill without incident, but in recent years Robeson had been increasingly vocal against the Ku Klux Klan and other forces of white supremacy, both domestically and internationally.
-Robeson specifically made a transformation from someone who was primarily a singer into a political persona who vocally supported, what were at the time considered, "communist" causes, including the decolonization of Africa, anti-Jim Crow legislation, and peace with the USSR.
-Robeson had also appeared before the House Committee on Un-American Activities to oppose a bill that would require communists to register as foreign agents and, just months before the concerts in 1949, he had appeared at the Soviet-sponsored World Peace Conference in Paris.
-Referring to the growing tensions between the USA and the USSR, he stated:
+Robeson had given three earlier concerts in Peekskill without incident, but in the years leading up to the riots, Robeson had been increasingly vocal against the Ku Klux Klan and other forces of white supremacy, both domestically and internationally.
+Robeson specifically made a transformation from someone who was primarily a singer into a political persona who vocally supported what were, at the time, considered "communist" causes, including the decolonization of Africa, anti-Jim Crow legislation, and peace with the Soviet Union.
+Robeson had also appeared before the House Committee on Un-American Activities to oppose a bill that would require communists to register as foreign agents and, just months before the concerts in 1949, he had appeared at the Soviet-sponsored World Congress of Partisans for Peace in Paris.
+Referring to the growing tensions between the Americans and the Soviets, he stated: